awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 The actual name of this input, and how the user specifies this value for the Encrypt operation MAY be different per implementation.

-We also need to specify the exact behavior for how this input is used in the CMM's GetEncryptionMaterials call:
+We also need to specify the exact behavior for how this input is passed to the CMM's GetEncryptionMaterials call:

 - If this is a known-length plaintext, the Encrypt operation MUST pass the real plaintext length as